MercuryPay/Activate.PHP/README.md

 ## Step 2: Get a test API Key and password from Mercury

 An API Key is required to communicate with the MercuryActivate&trade; service.
 Each API Key is unique for each developer and to the certification environment used for testing.
-Once the certification review is complete, new production credentials will be provided.
+When the certification review is complete, new production credentials will be provided.

 ## Step 3: Build your Payload